lhenon999/Cosc310IndividualProject/README.md

 ## Feature 1: Cart Checkout (Paypal API)

 The first feature implemented is a fully functional cart checkout page with a payment processor.
 This feature uses the Paypal API with a sandbox account to simulate a paypal transaction.
 When items are added to the cart, you can now click the cart which brings you to a checkout page where the quantity of items in the cart can be edited.
 The checkout page features a paypal button which allows you to make a payment for the order.

 Once the payment is proccessed and approved, the system displays an output message that a new shipment has been created and provides the user with the shipment ID.

 The corresesponding shipment can then be viewed in the previously created shipments page.
-The paypal checkout button updates dynamically with items in the cart; when item quantities are changed, the paypal button reflects the corresponding price changes and paypal automatically converts the USD price into CAD.
+The paypal checkout button updates dynamically with items in the cart; when item quantities are changed, the paypal button reflects the corresponding price changes.

 Checkout Page: